 Once you have logged in, you will see the project submission form.

 Fill in as much information as possible, but don't worry if you're missing some.
-The form can be updated and revised at any time, and some fields are filled out by the library.
+You can revise or update your responses later, and some fields will be filled out by the library instead.

-Once you have entered all your information, click submit.
+Once you have entered the required information, click submit.
 You may get an automatically-generated e-mail notifying you that the file you uploaded has been converted to PDF.
 If you receive this e-mail, you can safely ignore it.

 If you have additional files (such as an accompanying video, standalone versions of appendices, etc.) select the "Additional files" box.
 You will be directed to a page to upload these files after clicking submit.

 When you need to revise your project, go to http://digitalcommons.wou.edu and click My DC in the top right corner.

 At the bottom of this page, you will see a section with the name of the collection you submitted to and your project listed below.

 Click the title of your project and then click "revise " to make changes to the record or to upload a new draft.